benshimonz/V1/README.md

 Copyright (c) 2017 Lior Kogan (koganlior1 [at] gmail.com)

-**this is an early draft.
-It’s known to be incomplet and incorrekt.**

 This work is provided under the [CC BY-NC-SA 4.0 licence](https://creativecommons.org/licenses/by-nc-sa/4.0/).
 For other uses please contact the author.

+**This is an early draft.
+It’s known to be incomplet and incorrekt.**

 ## The property graph data model